Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

 \begin{example} The Brieskorn manifold $(\Sigma^5 (k,2,2,2), \eta_k)$ is supported by the open book with page $DT^*S^2$, and monodromy the $k$--fold right-handed Dehn twist along the zero-section (see, Example~\ref{ex: brieskorn}).
 It follows that the iterated planar contact $5$--manifold $(\Sigma^5 (k,2,2,2), \eta_k)$ is Stein fillable and hence tight.

-For $k$ odd, $\Sigma^5 (k,2,2,2)$ is diffeomorphic to $S^5$, \cite{Ustilovsky99}.
+For $k$ odd, $\Sigma^5 (k,2,2,2)$ is diffeomorphic to $S^5$, see \cite{Brieskorn66}.
 With this identification, we get an infinite set $\{ (S^5, \eta_k)\; | k \; \mbox{odd} \}$ of iterated contact manifolds.
 Moreover, Ustilovsky \cite{Ustilovsky99} showed that these contact manifolds are non-contactomorphic.
 We also note that $(S^5,\eta_k)$ has a Weinstein filling $X_k$ which is obtained from $DT^*S^2\times D^2$ by attaching $k$ Weinstein $3$--handles along copies of the zero section in $DT^*S^2$, and by Construction~\ref{theconstruction} we see that $X_k$ has the structure of an iterated planar Lefschetz fibration.
 Since the rank of $H_3(X_k, \Z)$ is equal to $k-1$, none of these fillings can be subcritical for $k>1$.

 On the other hand, $\Sigma^5 (k,2,2,2)$ is diffeomorphic to $S^2 \times S^3$ for $k$ even.
-It is known that $(\Sigma^5 (2,2,2,2), \eta_2)$ is contactomorphic to $ST^* S^3 \cong S^2 \times S^3$ equipped with its canonical contact structure $\xi_{can}$.
+Moreover, $(\Sigma^5 (2,2,2,2), \eta_2)$ is contactomorphic to $ST^* S^3 \cong S^2 \times S^3$ equipped with its canonical contact structure $\xi_{can}$ \cite[Lemma~3.1]{KwonvanKoert16}.
 We observe that, since the canonical contact structure on the unit cotangent bundle of a closed manifold does not admit a subcritical Stein filling by \cite[Proposition~3.9]{BarthGeigesZehmisch19}, $(S^2 \times S^3, \xi_{can})$ is not contactomorphic to any of the subcritically Stein fillable contact manifolds that appeared in the proof of Theorem~\ref{IPsubcrit1}. \end{example}